openhab/org.openhab.binding.zwave/doc/qubino/zmnhba_0_0.md

 ### Parameter 43: Power reporting in Watts by time interval for Q2

-Power reporting in Watts by time interval for Q2 Default value is 300 (power report in Watts is sent each 300s)
+Power reporting in Watts by time interval for Q2

-  * 0 = Reporting Disabled
-  * 1–65535 = 1 second – 65535 seconds.
-Reporting enabled.

-Power report is sent with time interval set by entered value.
+<p&gtDefault value is 300 (power report in Watts is sent each 300s)</p&gt <ul&gt<li&gt0 = Reporting Disabled</li&gt <li&gt1–65535 = 1 second – 65535 seconds.
+Reporting enabled.  </li&gt </ul&gt<p&gtPower report is sent with time interval set by entered value.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```300```.